Montana bars birth certificate changes, even with surgery

 But state health officials said the April 21 ruling put them in “an ambiguous and uncertain situation” and led them to craft the temporary emergency order.

-The new order exceeds the restrictions on transgender rights imposed by the Republican-dominated state Legislature.
+The new order exceeds the restrictions on transgender rights imposed by the Republican-dominated state Legislature and signed into law by Gov. Greg Gianforte.

+Shawn Reagor with the Montana Human Rights Network said the order was “politically motivated and malicious” and would harm transgender people who want to fully participate in civil society, which includes recognition of their gender.

+“It's being validated and seen for who you are.
+But even more so, it's being able to navigate society and be active in today's world without having a threat of violence or discrimination,” Reagor said.

 Democratic state lawmakers expressed outrage, calling the order a “blatant abuse of power meant to undermine the checks and balances of our independent courts.”